MicrosoftDocs/appcenter-docs/docs/analytics/log-flow.md

 - The fact that a crash occurred
 - Events, including the event name and its properties

-All data includes a subset of the *installation id* which uniquely identifies devices and the time in local timezone at which the log was emitted in the application.
+All data includes a subset of the *installation id* which uniquely identifies devices and the time in local timezone where the log was emitted in the application.

 ## "Is this on?"